 - avoid shared areas and wear a mask when moving through these areas (children under 12 years of age do not need to wear a mask).

 What if we cannot isolate from others in the household?

-If anyone is not able to isolate from close contact, these household members will need to isolate at home until the close contact is allowed to leave isolation.
+Any household members who are not able to isolate from a close or casual contact will need to isolate at home until the contact is allowed to leave isolation.
 Please call your local Public Health Unit on 1300 066 055 to discuss your circumstances.